Memo 55: Evaluating DNP and Graduate Certificate Student Previous Courses for Core Course Equivalency

 - Course equivalency means the student has had prior training in the content and skills in the course, but credit towards UW degree is not granted (this requires course equivalency and substitution (see below)).
 Students are still accountable for completing the number of credits required for the degree based on their individual gap analysis.

 - Course substitution means that a student may request prior graduate coursework completed to count toward the 93 credits required in the DNP degree program.
-Students who earned an MN degree from other than the UW Seattle Graduate School are limited to 30 credits for substitution (Graduate School Memo 46 section VII).
+Students who earned an MN or MSN degree from other than the UW Seattle Graduate School are limited to 30 credits for substitution (Graduate School Memo 46 section VII).
 Students may need to petition the Graduate School for course work completed more than 10 years prior.
 Some courses deemed equivalent may also be used for substitution up to the total number permitted, based on whether the prior graduate work was completed at the UW or another university.

 Categories of students requiring a gap analysis